 Cartusciello also suggests asking for the person behind the counter to scale or remove the skin from the fillets, if that’s how you prefer to enjoy them.
 This step saves you time in the kitchen for cooking and cleaning up afterwards.

 Keep these tips in mind to keep your seafood counter visits stress-free and to enjoy the freshest picks, from wild salmon harvest season through the rest of the year!
+(Bonus: Click through to learn how to crisp up salmon skin while cooking it.)

 This article originally appeared on our sister site, First for Women.